Vertical thinking: Measuring vertical thinking

-There are tests available that assess the characteristics that are associated with both the vertical thinking style.
+There are tests available that assess the characteristics that are associated with both vertical and lateral thinking styles.
 Some include:

 Myers-Briggs Type Indicator

 This personality assessment, also known as MBTI, evaluates personality types and functions.
 For example, the characteristics that relate to the vertical thinking/lateral thinking style that this test assesses, involves sensing versus intuition.

 Styles of Learning and Thinking

 This instrument, otherwise known as the SO-LAT, evaluates analytic versus holistic thinking styles.
 The analytic thinking mode can be compared to vertical thinking, whereas holistic thinking can be compared to lateral thinking.

 Linear–Nonlinear Thinking Style Profile

 Since there are no tests that measure nonlinear/linear thinking specifically, Vance, Groves, Paik, and Kindler created their own measure, the LNTSP, in 2007.
 This measure contains 74 items that evaluates the characteristics that are mostly associated with these thinking styles, additionally, it could be compared to the MBTI.
 Vertical thinking (linear thinking) focused on items that are associated with using analytic thinking, external data, and factual information.
 An example of an item used to measure linear thinking involves the phrase "I primarily weigh quantitative factors when making a decision about a large purchase or investment, such as my age, budget needs, or future earnings."
 Furthermore, the participants that answer questions like this on the LNTSP would do so using a likert scale.